Tekaiguy/STTP-Workflow/README.md

 5. Preview/Save the redraw
 6. Send the redraw to face swap or upscale

-**Note: While the prompts and CLIP are shared between the 'Generate' and 'Redraw' groups, the Loras are not.**
+**Note: The prompts and CLIP are shared between the 'Generate' and 'Redraw' groups, but the Loras are not.**

 ## Face Swap